 |Illinois Central TR2A #1029A and its TR2B mate #1029B pull a string of boxcars through the yard in Markham, Illinois during early March of 1964.|

+For instance, for many years the car carried everything from automobiles and paper to car parts and fresh produce; literally almost anything that would practically fit into the car’s empty, open spaces.
 The car's development continued to improve over the years such as switching from basic wood construction

 with steel outside-bracing to all-steel designs (which were much

 stronger and capable of hauling heavier loads), even within the same